-Nigerians are known for carrying excess baggage, and many Nigerian Airways flights have been aborted because the take-off weight were excessive.
+Nigerians are known for carrying excess baggage, and many Nigerian Airways flights have been aborted because the take-off weights were excessive.
 Nigerians in their peculiar way of thinking believe that a flying elephant carries more baggage than a flying crane, so Nigeria named her airline the flying elephant.
-In reality the name of an airline has no bearing on the amount of baggage carried by its planes, but tell that to Nigerians.
+In reality the name of an airline has no bearing on the amount of baggage carried by its planes but tell that to Nigerians.

 Corruption both inside and outside the Flying Elephant helped keep it aloft but also hastened its demise.
 The palms of airport personnel were greased to overlook baggage infractions.
 Overloading shortened the life of its airframes.
 Internally, records were falsified by her bloated staff.
 At one point, the airline had more staff than the number or paying passengers carried daily.
 Attempts by the IFC (International Financial Corporation) to sanitize its operations were rebuffed by Nigerian Rulers who saw the airline as a personal asset and not a public corporation.
 It was alleged that girl friends were flown regularly to London and New York on the strength of a handwritten note signed by a military or civilian authority.